ckeditor/ckeditor5/docs/installation/migration-from-ckeditor-4.md

 When compared to its predecessor, CKEditor 5 should be considered **a totally new editor**.

-**CKEditor 4 reaches its End of Life (EOL) in June 2023.** From then on, it will receive no more updates, new features, bug fixes, and most importantly, security patches.

 To support you in migration to CKEditor 5, we have created an entire documentation section that covers various aspects of the migration process.

 Read more about:
 * {@link updating/migration-from-ckeditor-4#differences-between-ckeditor-4-and-ckeditor-5 Differences between CKEditor 4 and CKEditor 5}
 * {@link updating/migration-from-ckeditor-4#before-you-migrate Key aspects to be considered before you migrate}
 * {@link updating/migration-from-ckeditor-4#recommended-migration-strategy Recommended migration strategy}
-* {@link updating/ckeditor4-plugin-compatibility CKEditor 4 plugin compatibility}
+* {@link updating/ckeditor4-plugin-compatibility CKEditor 4 plugin equivalents}
 * {@link updating/ckeditor4-configuration-compatibility CKEditor 4 configuration options compatibility}
 * {@link updating/ckeditor4-troubleshooting Troubleshooting migration from CKEditor 4}